Brand Logo

 Learn how to create custom background music for TikTok using AI.
 This guide includes 20 ready-to-use prompts, tips for matching music to content types, and a step-by-step workflow.

-Background music is one of the most underestimated parts of TikTok content.
-The right track sets the emotional tone, keeps viewers watching, and makes the entire video feel intentional.
-The wrong track makes even great visuals feel flat.
+Background music is the most underestimated performance lever in TikTok content.
+The right track sets the emotional tone, controls pacing, keeps viewers watching past the three-second mark, and makes the entire video feel intentional.
+The wrong track makes even great visuals feel amateur.
+And most creators never realize it is the music that is holding them back.

-In 2026, AI music generators have changed how creators approach this.
-Instead of searching through libraries hoping to find something that works, you can describe exactly what you need and generate a custom track in under a minute.
-No licensing issues.
-No copyright strikes.
-No compromising on the vibe.
+In 2026, AI music generators have fundamentally changed how TikTok creators handle background music.
+Instead of searching through libraries hoping to find something that works, you describe exactly what you need in plain English, a genre, a mood, a tempo, an energy level, and generate a custom track in under 60 seconds.
+The track is original, so there are no licensing issues, no copyright strikes, and no risk of your video being muted or taken down.
+You get exactly the vibe you want, every time.

 This guide walks you through how to create background music for TikTok using AI, with practical prompts you can copy and use right away, tips for matching music to different content types, and common mistakes that kill the impact of your audio.

-Why Background Music Matters More on TikTok Than Any Other Platform
+Why Background Music Matters More on TikTok Than Anywhere Else

 TikTok is an audio-first platform.
 The algorithm tracks not just what people watch but what they listen to.
 Sound is deeply embedded in how content gets discovered, shared, and remembered.